 Form 4797 to report sales, exchanges, and involuntary conversions (not from a casualty or theft) of trade or business property.

-Form 6198 to figure your allowable loss if you have a business loss and you have amounts invested in the business for which you are not at risk.
+Form 6198 to apply a limitation to your loss if you have a business loss and you have amounts invested in the business for which you are not at risk.

-Form 8582 to figure your allowable loss from passive activities.
+Form 8582 to apply a limitation to your loss from passive activities.

 Form 8594 to report certain purchases or sales of groups of assets that constitute a trade or business.